Creating employment opportunities in waste management

 Overall term: 2015 to 2023

-To establish waste collection and processing on a long-term basis and provide the necessary knowledge, the project is fostering cooperation between Jordanian and German universities.
+Aiming to mainstream the collection and processing of recyclable materials in the long term, the project is developing cooperation arrangements between Jordanian and German universities.

 Since 2020, the measures have been continued with financial support from the European Trust Fund.
 Moreover, a biogas plant is being built at the Za’atari camp to dispose of sludge in an environmentally friendly manner.
 The biogas is intended to cover a significant proportion of the energy consumed by the sewage treatment plant.